 When protected information is listed for a reference product, the applicant must obtain consent for use from the relevant authorising party or parties.
 This consent for use must be explicit and include the relevant data numbers.

-You can check the APVMA Product search database record to determine if protected data details exist for the reference product.
+You can check the APVMA PubCRIS database record to determine if protected data details exist for the reference product.

 It is an application requirement that all applications for approval, registration or variation include a short description of each item of information contained in, or accompanying the application—an information list.